St. Louis to St. Charles

 Boonville to Kansas City Line (state line)

 The ADT continues on the Katy Trail from Boonville southwest to Windsor, approximately 56 miles.
-The ADT passes trailheads at the towns of Boonville, Pilot Grove, Clifton City, Sedalia, Green Ridge, and Rock Island.
+The ADT passes trailheads at the towns of Boonville, Pilot Grove, Clifton City, Sedalia, and Green Ridge.
 The ADT joins the Rock Island Spur of the Katy Trail State Park about 4/10 of a mile prior to the Windsor trailhead.

 The route from Windsor to Pleasant Hill follows the Rock Island Spur, a new rail-conversion.
 The rail-trail travels about 47.5 miles northwest across three counties.
 The Rock Island has a history beginning in 1852.
 The trail passes Leeton, Chilhowee, and Medford, and ends in Pleasant Hill.
 From here the ADT follows a mix of paved and gravel roads into Kansas City, staying south of the Missouri River.
 The route travels through Lee’s Summit, Kansas City, Raytown, and back into Kansas City before connecting to the Blue River and Indian Creek trail systems.
 The Indian Creek Trail continues southwesterly to the Kansas state line.